scalar-labs/helm-charts/docs/getting-started-scalardb-analytics-postgresql.md

 ## Step 3.
 Create a working directory

-We will create some configuration files locally.
-So, create a working directory for them.
+Since you'll be creating some configuration files locally, create a working directory for those files.

-1. Create a working directory.

    ```console
    mkdir -p ~/scalardb-analytics-postgresql-test/
    ```

 ## Step 4.
-Set the versions of ScalarDB, ScalarDB Analytics with PostgreSQL, and chart
+Set the versions of ScalarDB, ScalarDB Analytics with PostgreSQL, and the chart

 Set the following three environment variables.
-If you want to use another version of ScalarDB and ScalarDB Analytics with PostgreSQL, please set the versions that you want to use.
+If you want to use another version of ScalarDB and ScalarDB Analytics with PostgreSQL, be sure to set them to the versions that you want to use.

 {% capture notice--info %}
 **Note**

-You must use the same minor versions (for example, v3.10.x) of ScalarDB Analytics with PostgreSQL as ScalarDB, but it's not necessary to keep the same patch versions.
-For example, it's fine to use ScalarDB v3.10.1 and ScalarDB Analytics with PostgreSQL v3.10.3 together.
+You must use the same minor versions (for example, 3.10.x) of ScalarDB Analytics with PostgreSQL as ScalarDB, but you don't need to make the patch versions match.
+For example, you can use ScalarDB 3.10.1 and ScalarDB Analytics with PostgreSQL 3.10.3 together.
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>